SachaSchwarz/whitepeaks/README.md

 ```

 ## Documentation
-Note that the documnentation (doc folder) is still in progress!
+The documentation is in progress!